-The group's benchmarking and market information is based on independent surveys, including the Old Mutual REMchannel, Deloitte Top Executive and Korn Ferry surveys.
+The group's benchmarking and market information is based on independent surveys, including the Old Mutual REMChannel, Deloitte Top Executive and Korn Ferry surveys.
 These benchmarking exercises recognise the complexity of the group's business model and the regulatory environment within which the group operates.
-The group also participates in a biennial benchmarking exercise to maintain a competitive remuneration position in respect of pharmacists and pharmacy managers.
+The group also participates in a biennial benchmarking exercise to assess work-life integration.